tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 Lots of people complain about the freshmen fifteen, but I mercifully experienced the opposite.
 By the end of freshman year, I weighed close to 165 pounds.
 Again, this was an accident.
 I did not realize at the time what I was doing.
 What happened?
 Simply, I was too lazy to eat.

 I had no kitchen and only a mini-fridge in my dorm room, so I couldn't keep much food there.
 And I was usually too engrossed in video games or other computer use to actually go out and pick up something to eat.
 Freed from my mother's cooking—three large meals a day whether I was hungry or not—I started eating less, and less often.
-In hindsight, I had begun [time-restricted feeding](https://peterattiamd.com/intermittent-fasting/).[^4] Oversimplified: restricting the times you eat during the day helps to stabilize and reduce insulin throughout the day, allowing your body to use stored fat rather than try to store even more.
+In hindsight, I had begun [time-restricted feeding](https://peterattiamd.com/intermittent-fasting/).[^4] More on that [later](#fasting).

 I didn't have a college workout routine.
 I did pick up the habit of walking, everywhere and often.
 And that's certainly healthy for body and mind, but the calorie burn from that would have been minimal.
 My HIIT routine from DDR was gone, and I failed at every other attempt to build a new routine.

 Looking back, I really had no idea what I was doing regarding exercise.
-I would start by going to a campus gym (which I never felt comfortable entering due to self-consciousness around my appearance and lack of knowledge), and usually getting on a treadmill.
-I have always hated doing steady-state cardio, so of course I had little motivation to show up the first time, much less the second, third, etc. I don't think I ever touched any weights or machines, which I now know I really enjoy.
+I would start by going to a campus gym (which I never felt comfortable entering due to self-consciousness about my appearance and my lack of knowledge), and usually getting on a treadmill.
+I have always hated doing steady-state cardio—so of course I had little motivation to show up the first time, much less the second, third, etc. I don't think I ever touched any weights, which I now know I really enjoy.

 ## Early Career and the Return of Weight

 After college, both my diet and physical activity took a hit.
-Employment is not so leisurely as college, so a lot of the time I had spent walking to the local co-op to get something healthy-ish from the hot bar was replaced with a quick trip to the sandwich place catty-corner to my office, which was aptly named [Potbelly](https://www.potbelly.com/).
+Employment is not so leisurely as college, so a lot of the time I had spent walking to the local co-op to get something healthy-ish from the salad bar was replaced with a quick trip to the corner sandwich place, which was aptly named [Potbelly](https://www.potbelly.com/).

 I didn't weigh myself for many of these years.
 When I started weighing in regularly in 2017, I was still hovering around 165 pounds.
 But by late 2018 I was back to 180 pounds and trending upward.
 I was very unhappy with my appearance, and I was in a variety of pain from sitting at a desk all day.
 It was beginning to dawn on me that I was getting older, and that now was the time to make physical fitness a central part of my life if I didn't want to succumb to more pain and illness down the road.